OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 Example losses:

 .. csv-table::
-    :widths: 15,15,15,20
+    :widths: 15,15,15,15,20
-    :header: "AccNumber", "LocNumber", "AreaCode", "Ground up loss"
+    :header: "AccNumber", "LocNumber", "CountryCode", AreaCode", "Ground up loss"

     "Acc1",    "Loc1",  "US", "CA",  "5,000,000"
     "Acc1",    "Loc2",  "US", "CA",  "7,000,000"
     "Acc1",    "Loc3",  "US", "IN",  "0"
     "Acc1",    "Loc4",  "US", "NV",  "4,000,000"

-The policy loss for an earthquake affecting California and Nevada in this scenario would be **$14m** due to the California losses being limited to $10m.
+The policy loss for an earthquake affecting California and Nevada in this scenario would be **$14,000,000** due to the California losses being limited to $10,000,000.

 It is common to have multiple conditions on a policy, applying to different groups of locations.
-When this is the case, the policy record must be duplicated for each different **CondTag** on the locations.
+When this is the case, the policy record in the account file must be duplicated for each different **CondTag** on the locations, as demonstrated in the next example.

 CondNumber
 ##########